centreon/centreon-documentation/cloud/getting-started/cloud-beyond-basics.md

 Benefit from the [notification](../alerts-notifications/notif-configuration.md) feature to be informed when the status of your resource becomes critical for instance.

+> Notifications are not active for [Centreon Cloud trial](cc-trial.md) users.

 ## Experiment Auto Discovery

 Add your new hosts and services automatically to your platform using a discovery mechanism.
-Get information about the [Auto Discovery](../monitoring/discovery/introduction.md) module.
+Find out about the [Auto Discovery](../monitoring/discovery/introduction.md) module.

-## Review the APIs

-If you are interested in running the platform using APIs, see this [documentation](https://docs-api.centreon.com/api/centreon-web/23.04/).

 ## Discover Business Edition features

 The Centreon platform also provides Business modules (such as service mapping, graphical views) allowing you to monitor more complex business IT flows.
 These modules help you handle IT issues more efficiently and respect your SLAs.

-Visit this [page](https://www.centreon.com/centreon-editions/) for more information.
+Visit [the Centreon Editions page](https://www.centreon.com/centreon-editions/) for more information.